Are you looking to start a email automation platform?

 • You establish yourself as an expert

-Starting a email automation platform helps to establish yourself as an expert in your niche.
-In return, people are more likely to trust you, refer you to friends/family, and support your business.
+With starting an email automation platform, you establish yourself as an expert in your niche, which builds your credibility.
+In return, customers are more likely to trust you and refer you to other friends and family.

 • Various different ways to make money